yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 It can be a temporary solution.
 It can be a single line change in the project documentation.
-It can be a TODO marker in the code saying that "we are aware of the problem but won't fix it because we're lazy".
+It can be a TODO marker in the code saying that "we are aware of the problem but won't fix it because we're lazy."
 Anything would work, but not nothing.

 Look at it from a different perspective.
 When you started that ticket, you had